ada137/ada137/README.md

 - 👋 Hi, I’m @ada137
-- 👀 I’m interested in chemistry, data analysis in Python :)
+- 👀 I’m interested in analytical/enviromental chemistry, data analysis in Python.
-- 🌱 I’m programming only in Python.
-Hovewer I might also try C++ etc.
+- 🌱 I’m programming in Python.

 <!---
 ada137/ada137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.